Stabilized Neural Differential Equations for Learning Dynamics with Explicit Constraints

+\paragraph{Hamiltonian and Lagrangian Neural Networks.} A large body of related work has focused on learning Hamiltonian or Lagrangian dynamics via architectural constraints.
+By directly parameterizing and learning the underlying Hamiltonian or Lagrangian, rather than the equations of motion, first integrals corresponding to symmetries of the Hamiltonian or Lagrangian may be (approximately) conserved automatically.

-A large body of related work has focused on Hamiltonian or Lagrangian dynamics with conserved, time-independent first integrals, such as energy conservation, as constraints on the dynamics. \citet{GR19} assume second-order Hamiltonian dynamics where $u(t) = (q(t), p(t))$ consists of canonical coordinates and proposed to directly parameterize and learn the Hamiltonian $\gH$ (instead of $f$) from which the (autonomous) vector field can then be derived via $f(q, p) = (\tfrac{\partial \gH}{\partial p}, - \tfrac{\partial \gH}{\partial q})$.
-This approach has been extended to also work on certain more general coordinates (e.g., angles) or when only velocities are observed instead of momenta \citep{zhong2019symplectic}, to be agnostic to the coordinate system altogether by modeling the underlying coordinate-free symplectic two-form directly \citep{chen2021neural}, studied extensively with respect to the importance of symplectic integrators \citep{zhu2020deep}, and adapted specifically to robotic systems measured in terms of their SE(3) pose and generalized velocity \citep{duong2021hamiltonian}.
-Recently, \citet{gruver2022deconstructing} have shown that what makes Hamiltonian neural nets work in practice is not so much the built in energy conservation or symplectic structure, but rather the fact that they inherently assume that the system is governed by a single second-order DE. \citet{chen2022learning} provides a recent overview of learning Hamiltonian dynamics using neural architectures.
-A related line of work instead assumes second-order Lagrangian dynamics and parameterizes the inertia matrix and divergence of the potential \citep{LU19} or any generic Lagrangian function \citep{CR20}, which again uniquely determine the dynamics $f$ via the Euler-Lagrange equations.
+Hamiltonian Neural Networks (HNNs) \citep{greydanus2019hamiltonian} assume second order Hamiltonian dynamics $u(t)$, where $u(t) = (q(t), p(t))$ is measured in canonical coordinates, and directly parameterize the Hamiltonian $\gH$ (instead of $f$) from which the vector field can then be derived via $f(q, p) = (\tfrac{\partial \gH}{\partial p}, - \tfrac{\partial \gH}{\partial q})$.
+Symplectic ODE-Net (SymODEN) \citep{zhong2019symplectic} takes a similar approach but makes the learned dynamics symplectic by construction, as well as allowing more general coordinate systems such as angles or velocities (instead of conjugate momenta).
+HNNs have also been made agnostic to the coordinate system altogether by modeling the underlying coordinate-free symplectic two-form directly \citep{chen2021neural}, studied extensively with respect to the importance of symplectic integrators \citep{zhu2020deep}, and adapted specifically to robotic systems measured in terms of their SE(3) pose and generalized velocity \citep{duong2021hamiltonian}.
+Recently, \citet{gruver2022deconstructing} showed that what makes HNNs effective in practice is not so much their built-in energy conservation or symplectic structure, but rather that they inherently assume that the system is governed by a single second order differential equation (``second order bias''). \citet{chen2022learning} provide a recent overview of learning Hamiltonian dynamics using neural architectures.